 4. Fish Oil

 A prenatal fish oil can improve your skin and prevent stretch marks.
 Omega 3 Fatty acids help to regenerate your skin and prevent inflammation.
-They also help keep your cells hydrate by holding onto water and riding them of toxins.
-Fatty acids can be found in some dietary sources such as oily fish and dark leafy vegetable.
+They also help keep your cells hydrated by holding onto water and getting rid of toxins.
+Fatty acids can be found in some dietary sources such as oily fish and dark leafy vegetables.

 5. Weight Watch

 Stretch marks appear where there is rapid skin growth.
-The under layers tear with the skin constant stretching.
+The under layers tear when the skin is constantly stretching.
 This happens in places where you are more likely to gain fat.
 Tackle this by maintaining a healthy weight in your pregnancy.
 Don’t fall into the ‘eating for two’ trap.

 For sensible weight gain during pregnancy check out the US health department recommendations by clicking here.

 6. Exercise More

 Regular exercise can help improve your skin’s elasticity.
 A 30-minute aerobic session will boost your circulation.
 Increased blood flow will bring nutrients to your skin cells and remove the toxins.
 Exercise can also help you maintain a healthy weight in pregnancy and slow down fat storage.

 High impact sports may be problematic by the time you reach the second trimester.
 Try taking up low impact sports such as swimming or yoga.
 These activities will also help you to prepare your body for labor.
 Women who exercise in pregnancy take less time to lose any pregnancy weight gain once baby is born.

 7. Sun Protection

-Sun damages is well known to quickly damage even the best of skin.
+Sun exposure is well known to quickly damage even the best of skin.
 Pregnancy makes you skin much more sensitive to harmful UVA and UVB rays.
 Excessive sun exposure leads to dehydrated cells with reduced function.
 These cells are much more prone to damage.

 Use a good sun screen with a minimum SPF 30, during sunny days.
 Alternatively, cover up, stay in the shade and avoid the sun between 11 am to 3 pm.